-Besides the modest size of modern Alba, the town boasts more than 2500 years of history, being firstly settled by local native tribes.
-When the Roman conquered the region, Alba became in a few decades promoted to the title of “municipium“, granted the Latin citizenship and solid architectures were built.
+The town of Alba, in Italy, boasts more than 2500 years of history, since it was firstly settled by local native tribes.
+When the Romans conquered the region, Alba was promoted, within a few decades, to the title of “municipium“ and the Latin citizenship was granted to its population.

 What to see in Alba and its underground

-Four monastic orders left in Alba Gothic and Baroque architectures, evidence of the wealth of the town in the Middle-Age.
-Slender medieval towers are still standing in a unique skyline that culminates with the highly-ornate elliptic dome of the church named “Maddalena“.
+Four monastic orders settled in Alba and left Gothic and Baroque architectures, evidence of the wealth of the town in the Middle-Age.

 Tour of Alba: home of Nutella and Truffle Market

-The private tour guide points out references to contemporary life in Alba and to prominent personalities, artists and businessmen who brought the town to be one of the wealthiest of the Country.
+The tour of Alba and underground keeps an eye on modern Alba and tells stories of prominent personalities, artists and businessmen like Pietro Ferrero, who brought the town to be one of the wealthiest of Italy.

-Nonetheless, Alba is still dense of references to the native writer Beppe Fenoglio who left vivid pictures of the town in his books, set in the first half of the XX century.
+Nonetheless, Alba is still dense of references to the native writer Beppe Fenoglio who left vivid memories of the town in his books, set in the first half of the 1900s and during WWII.